MattisZheng/sisyphus_stone/README.md

 # Task Manager

-> Task Manager is built for task management, goal tracking, and reward setting.
+> A single page application for managing daily tasks, setting up goals, and tracking progress.

 ## Table of Contents